Jeannie Murphy enters her second year in Ruston as an assistant coach on Mark Montgomery's staff at Louisiana Tech University.

 Before coaching at Northern Colorado, Murphy won a Big 12 championship as a player on the Oklahoma softball team in 2007, and she was part of another Big 12 title in 2009 as a Sooners graduate assistant.
 Douglas was a four-year letter-winner for legendary coach Patty Gasso at Oklahoma seeing action in 87 games and earning Academic All-Big 12 First Team honors in 2009 in her final playing season in Norman.

-She earned her bachelor's degree in multidisciplinary studies from OU in 2009 and is scheduled to complete her master's degree in athletic administration and higher education this summer.
+She earned her bachelor's degree in multidisciplinary studies from OU in 2009 and her master's degree in athletic administration and higher education from Concordia University Irvine in the summer of 2014.

 She married Matt Murphy in January, and the couple resides in Ruston.